With so many passive income apps out there, how do you know which ones are worthwhile? We did the research for you and are sharing the top 18.

 You get paid to let Honeygain take advantage of the unused traffic resources on your computer.
 They then sell that to data scientists and others, sharing that payout directly with you.

-With Fetch Rewards, you can collect rewards for buying the food you already have on your shopping list.
+With Fetch Rewards, you can earn rewards for buying the food you already have on your shopping list.

 Just download the app, shop for groceries, scan your receipt, and the app will send you rewards for purchases you were going to make anyway.